kontainapp/km-releases/GettingStarted.md

 Any program can be converted to unikernel and run in a dedicated VM.
 If application issues fork/exec call, it is supported by spawning additional KM process to manage dedicated VMs.

-* A payload is run as a unikernel - i.e. directly on virtual hardware, without additional software layer between the app the the virtual machine
+* A payload is run as a unikernel in a dedicated VM - i.e. directly on virtual hardware, without additional software layer between the app the the virtual machine
 * Kontain VM is a specifically optimized VM Model While allowing the payload to use full user space instruction set of the host CPU,